Tennessee State Veteran's Benefits

 - Have an immediate family member (Parent, Spouse, Sibling, or Child) or Legal Guardian who would serve as primary caregiver and who is a resident of Tennessee.

 The Spouse, Widow/Widower or Gold Star Parent may also be eligible for admission on a space available basis.
 Costs are based on income.

 Property Tax Relief

 Property tax relief for combat related 100% totally disabled veterans and/or their surviving spouses for up to $100,000 of the property's value.
-Effective July 1, 2015 new recipients of the benefit must have an annual income of less than $60,000.
+Income limits apply, currently there is a $23,500 income limit to qualify..

 The following employment benefits are available in Tennessee:

 - Veterans preference in State employment